adam j hartz

 Cambridge, MA 02139

-my main interests lie in teaching engineering and computer programming,
+. my main interests lie in teaching math, engineering, and computer

-i have been involved with development and instruction of the following
+i have been involved with development and/or instruction of the following

 courses at MIT: